cpp-for-yourself/lectures-and-homeworks/lectures/variant.md

 }
 ```

-Note how here too we can use `auto` to catch any types that we don't want to handle explicitly, but if we *do* decide to handle them explicitly, those implementations will be preferred.
+Note how here too we can use `auto` to catch any types that we don't want to handle explicitly, but if we *do* decide to handle them explicitly, those implementations are preferred.

 ```cpp
 #include <iostream>